The university remains open and is actively engaged in maintaining the safest possible learning and work environment.

 For details about Student Affairs operations, see the Student Affairs Covid-19 Response.
 Updated June 10, 2020 at 8:20 a.m.

 Dr. Brandy Bryson - Cone Hall

 Dr. Brandy Bryson joined the faculty at Appalachian State University in 2012.
-She is an assistant professor in the Educational Foundations program in the Department of Leadership and Educational Studies.
-Brandy teaches Critical Perspectives on Learning and Teaching for teacher education majors and a general education course on race as part of the new gen-ed theme called "Do You Want to Change the World?"
+She is an associate professor in the Department of Leadership and Educational Studies.
+Brandy teaches Critical Perspectives on Learning and Teaching for teacher education majors.
 Brandy also teaches honors seminars, graduate level courses on inclusive diversity and research methods, and supervises theses and doctoral student dissertations.
 Her research focuses on inclusive diversity, equity, and social justice with a particular focus on racial literacy and racial equity in society and schools, PK-Doctorate.
-What Brandy enjoys most about her work at Appalachian is engaging with students who enjoy asking difficult questions that challenge our assumptions.
+What Brandy enjoys most about her work at Appalachian is engaging with students and colleagues with a growth mindset- who enjoy asking difficult questions that challenge our assumptions.
 Brandy is passionate about people and loves spending time with others who are thoughtful and compassionate.
-In her spare time, she enjoys reading fiction and writings on mindfulness.
+In her spare time, she enjoys reading fiction and mindfulness/spirituality.
 She tends to get her nerd on about the latest developments in neuroscience - learning how our brains are wired around emotion and response.
 This coincides with her love for yoga and music, especially funk, soul, jazz, and R&B. As a University of Georgia alum, she also enjoys SEC football and visiting family and friends in Atlanta.

 Dr. Thomas Mueller - Hoey Hall